March Featured Artist

-For example, the 1000 sheep was a huge challenge.
-I had a vision I couldn’t get off my mind.
+For example, the ‘1000 sheep’ project, 2010-2013 was a huge challenge.
+I had a vision which I couldn’t get off my mind.
 I had no idea what it was going to take to make it.

-When I was confronted with the physical reality of all the elements, in a field with stinging nettles up to my neck and a stable full of shit for a studio with just a spade and wellies, I learned to ask for help and to just get on with the tasks one at a time.
+When I was confronted with the physical reality of all the elements; I ended up in a field with stinging nettles up to my neck, a stable full of sheep manure for a studio, with just a spade and wellies.
+I learned to ask for help and involved hundreds of volunteers over time.
+Together we learnt how to deal with the tasks presented.

 I always imagined landscape intervention as spiritual and poetic but my time at the farm was never that.
 It was very much about solving problems one after the other and taking action until I had something to install in the gallery.

-That was made possible to the involvement of all of those who helped to process the wool, who lit fires under the bathtubs for dying wool, those who sheared the sheep, washed the wool, spun wool, and tied the wool bundles together with me.
+The work was made possible only through the involvement of all of the volunteers who helped to process the wool, who lit fires under the bathtubs for dying wool, those who sheared the sheep, washed the wool, spun wool, and tied the wool bundles together.
 300 children also put messages inside the wool bundles.

 It never became an object it was a place where people played.
 People wanted to play music, dance under it, lie under it, and use it as a place of discussion.